// Remove Clearing button

 Practical experience forms a key part of this investigative and interdisciplinary degree.
 You'll gain hands-on experience handling artefacts from our on-campus Great North Museum.

-You'll gain excavation experience working along Hadrian's Wall, with further fieldwork opportunities elsewhere in the UK or abroad.
+You'll gain excavation experience at our Stage One field school, with further fieldwork opportunities elsewhere in the UK or abroad.

 Research skills